DiscoverCCRI/leorover-base-image/README.md

   y: 0.0
   z: 0.0"
 ```
 If the rover moves, everything should be working correctly.
-If you want to use multiple Docker containers on the rover, you will need to add the specific IP address of its bridged network to the hosts file.
+If you want to use multiple Docker containers on the rover, you will need to add the specific IP address of each container's bridged network to the hosts file.